pantheon-systems/documentation/source/_docs/custom-certificates.md

 ### What about for sites purchased online?

 Custom certificates are currently available to customers with a Pantheon contract using Legacy SSL.
 We have no current plans to offer it to Basic or Performance sites.
-If you pay for your site with a credit card and are interested in using a custom certificate, please [let us know](@ari-gold FEEEEED ME).
+If you pay for your site with a credit card and are interested in using a custom certificate, please [let us know](https://learn.pantheon.io/201806-Custom-Cert-Reg.html).

 ### Will custom certificates be self-serve?

-The concierge service is designed to quickly guide you through the steps required to deliver HTTPS on the Global CDN using your custom certificate.
-Due to the limited demand, and infrequent need to load custom certificates, the concierge service may be the best fit, although we are evaluating following up with a self-serve option.
+We have no current plans to offer a self-serve option.
+The concierge service is designed to quickly guide you through the steps required to deliver HTTPS on the Global CDN using your custom certificate, and we may follow-up with a self-serve option in the future.

 ### Which certificates do I submit?